 Here at Edge Hill we offer state-of-the-art facilities to enhance the learning experience.
 Take a look at some of our purpose-built facilities:

 The Technology Hub

-The Tech Hub is Edge Hill’s newest building, housing state-of-the-art biotechnology laboratories, big data servers for research and a Harvard style lecture theatre.
+The Tech Hub is one of Edge Hill’s newest buildings, housing state-of-the-art biotechnology laboratories, big data servers for research and a Harvard style lecture theatre.
 It also offers the UK’s first Computer Augmented Virtual Environment (the CAVE).
 The access to these ultra-modern facilities is key to ensuring our students are fully prepared to enter the modern, digitally minded workforce.

 Creative Edge was opened in 2013.
 The building is designed around teaching and learning, providing high-spec suites of industry-standard facilities for students studying Media, Film, Animation, Advertising and Computing.
 Creative Edge brings industry-leading television and media production facilities on to the Ormskirk campus, matching those at Salford Quays used by the BBC, and providing professional opportunities for both the University and the locality.
 Some facilities include:

 - TV studios with broadcast capacity and full production capabilities for news, drama, documentary and experimental work